payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

 Configure the application on BIG-IP
 -----------------------------------

+Now lets configure some VIPs/Pool and nodes on the BIG-IP and see how they are reflected in the visibility tables.

-An application is configured using AS3.
+An application on BIG-IP is configured using AS3.
 For information on how to define a declaration, see https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/.

 In simple terms its a two step process: